filterpaper/filterpaper.github.io/qmk/workflow.md

 # QMK with GitHub Workflow

-Building QMK firmware locally with a `git` clone of a fork and `gcc` tools can consume a lot of disk disk disk space.
-This is an alternative build environment that can be setup and run entirely on GitHub using Action workflow on a single userspace repository.
+Building QMK firmware locally with a `git` clone of a fork and `gcc` tools can consume a lot of disk space.
+This is an alternative build environment that can be setup to run entirely on GitHub using Action workflow.
+It uses a standalone [Userspace](userspace.md) repository workflow that will build QMK firmware with a `git` clone in a container.
 To begin, you will need an account on [GitHub](https://github.com/).

 # Create a Keymap